L. A. Park

-Adolfo Margarito Tapia Ibarra (November 14, 1965) is a Mexican luchador enmascarado (masked professional wrestler), who currently performs as L. A. Park for Lucha Libre AAA Worldwide (AAA) in Mexico and various other independent promotions in Mexico and the United States.
+Adolfo Margarito Tapia Ibarra (November 14, 1965) is a Mexican luchador enmascarado (masked professional wrestler), who currently performs as L. A. Park.
 He is best known throughout the world as La Parka, especially from his many years in the American World Championship Wrestling promotion.
 He has worked for every major and multiple minor wrestling promotions in Mexico, as well as participating on multiple wrestling tours in Japan.
 He is a three-time world heavyweight champion, having held the IWC World Heavyweight, IWC World Hardcore, and IWL World Heavyweight championships all once.
 He is also a two-time world tag team champion, having held the MLW World Tag Team Championship and the CMLL World Tag Team Championship each once.

 Tapia was forced to change his ring name from "La Parka" to "L.A.
-Park" (short for La Auténtica Park; "The Original Park") in early 2003 when AAA owner Antonio Peña asserted his copyright claims to the La Parka character, barring Tapia from using the name as he promoted his own version of the gimmick with this new wrestler being known as La Parka.
+Park" (short for La Auténtica Park; "The Original Park") in early 2003 when AAA owner Antonio Peña asserted his copyright claims to the La Parka character, barring Tapia from using the name as he promoted his own version of the gimmick with this new wrestler also being known as La Parka.

 In March 2010, L.A.
 Park returned to AAA and started a storyline with AAA's La Parka, pitting the original and the new La Parka against each other.
 At Triplemanía XVIII, Park defeated La Parka and earned the rights to once again be known as "La Parka".
 The result, however, was later thrown out.

 Tapia's uncle changed his character to Super Parka after Tapia gained worldwide fame.
 Several of Tapia's other family members are or have been professional wrestlers, including his sons El Hijo de L.A.
 Park and L.A.
 Park Jr., brother El Hijo de Cien Caras, nephew Volador Jr., and great nephew Flyer, among others.
 L.A.
 Park's family is referred to in Mexico as La Familia Real.